Silverado (film): Home media

 The film was released on RCA CED videodisc format and VHS in December 1985 and on Criterion laserdisc in August 1991.
 It was rereleased on VHS video format on July 8, 1994.
-A collector's edition VHS featuring a remastered recording was released on June 1, 1999.
-The Region 1 widescreen edition was released on DVD in the United States on February 3, 2009.
+A Collector's Edition VHS & DVD featuring a remastered recording was released on June 1, 1999.
+However, original copies of that DVD release presented the film in an open matte aspect ratio of 1.85:1.
+Later copies presented the film in its original 2.39:1 aspect ratio.
+A two-disc Special Edition DVD was released by Sony Pictures Home Entertainment on April 5, 2005.
+Special features included A Return to Silverado with Kevin Costner featurette, Along the Silverado Trail: A Western Historian's Commentary, Superbit presentation, "Top Western Shootouts" featurette, talent files, bonus previews, an exclusive 16-page movie scrapbook, and collectible Silverado playing cards.
+Additionally, a single-disc edition, containing only the first disc of the Special Edition DVD, was released on DVD in the United States on February 3, 2009.
 Special features include filmographies, the making of Silverado, and subtitles in Chinese (Mandarin Traditional), English, Korean, Portuguese, Spanish, and Thai.
-Additionally, a two-disc Special Edition DVD was also released by Sony Pictures Home Entertainment on April 5, 2005.
-Special features included A Return to Silverado with Kevin Costner featurette, Along the Silverado Trail: A Western Historian's Commentary, Superbit presentation, "Top Western Shootouts" featurette, talent files, bonus previews, an exclusive 16-page movie scrapbook, and collectible Silverado playing cards.

 Soundtrack

-The original motion picture soundtrack for Silverado was released by Geffen Records in 1985.
-In 1992 Intrada Records issued an expanded edition on compact disc; then on November 12, 2005, an expanded two-disc version was released by the Intrada Records music label.
+The original motion picture soundtrack for Silverado was released by Geffen Records in 1985 In 1992, Intrada Records issued an expanded edition on compact disc; then on November 12, 2005, an expanded two-disc version was released by the Intrada Records music label.
 The score was composed and conducted by Bruce Broughton and mixed by Donald O. Mitchell.
 Gene Feldman and Erma Levin edited the music.